helidon-io/helidon/examples/dbclient/jdbc/README.md

 mvn package
 ```

-This example may also be run as a GraalVM native image in which case can be building using the following:
+This example may also be run as a GraalVM native image in which case can be built using the following:

 ```
 mvn package -Pnative-image